SergeyLC/crm/docs/deployment/README.md

 1. Check [Troubleshooting Guide](06-troubleshooting.md)
 2. Review container logs: `docker compose logs`
 3. Verify service status: `docker compose ps`
+4. Search [archived documentation](archive/) for legacy deployment methods

+## 📂 Archive

+Old deployment documentation has been moved to the [archive/](archive/) directory.
+These guides are kept for reference but may contain outdated information. **Always use the main guides above for current deployments.**

 ## 📝 License